smithgeoffrey/go-coop/README.md

 ### References

 [1] It's a 12 volt system on a marine battery.
-A standard batter maintainer charges the battery that powers a 12-volt relay that powers a linear actuator that moves the door.
+A standard battery maintainer charges the battery that powers a 12-volt relay that powers a linear actuator that moves the door.
 A solar sensor acts as input to the relay, and the relay flips the polarity of its output when triggered.
 When the sun rises then sets, the door vertically slides open then shut.
 Here's a parts list.

 Battery: https://shop.hamiltonmarine.com/products/battery-deep-cycle--80-amp-hours-mca-500-35925.html